A Boldly Flavored Salmon Recipe for Busy Weeknights!

 - For serving: sesame seeds, scallions, and fresh cilantro

-- Make the honey sriracha sauce.
+- Make the honey-sriracha sauce.
 It’s really simple!
 Place soy sauce, honey, hoisin, brown sugar, sriracha, ginger, garlic, lime zest, and lime juice in a saucepan set over medium heat.
 Bring to a low boil, then whisk.
 Cool slightly.

 - Prep the salmon.
 Pat dry with paper towels, then place on a parchment lined baking sheet skin-side down.
 Pour or brush most of the sauce on top of the filets.
 Reserve remaining sauce in a small bowl.

 - Garnish, then serve.
 Brush the remaining marinade on top of the cooked salmon, then garnish.
-We like to finish with a sprinkle of sesame seeds, green onion, and cilantro.
+I like to finish with a sprinkle of sesame seeds, green onion, and cilantro.
 Serve immediately with lime wedges!

-We recommend the Thermapen MK4 to check for doneness on all meats!
+I recommend the Thermapen MK4 to check for doneness on all meats!

 - For best flavor, use fresh salmon filets.